gpuweb/gpuweb/design/ErrorHandling.md

  - Should developers be able to self-impose a memory limit (in order to emulate lower-memory devices)?
    Should implementations automatically impose a lower memory limit (to improve portability)?

- - To help developers, `GPULogEntry.reason` could contain some sort of "stack trace" and could take advantage of debug name of objects if that's something that's present in WebGPU.
+ - To help developers, `GPUValidationErrorEvent.message` could contain some sort of "stack trace" and could take advantage of debug name of objects if that's something that's present in WebGPU.
    For example:

    ```